silverdonkey/niko-consulting-website/content/en/blog/journey-to-cloud/index.md

 > What is Cloud native?
 >
 > Cloud native technologies empower organizations bo build and run scalable applications in modern, dynamic environments such as public, private, and hybrid clouds.
-> Containers, service meshes, microservices, immutable infrastructure, and decllarative APIs exemplify this approach.
+> Containers, service meshes, microservices, immutable infrastructure, and declarative APIs exemplify this approach.
 >
 > These techniques enable loosely coupled systems that are resilient, manageable, and observable.
 Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil.*
 >